Send the link below via email or IMCopy

 Selecting a host provider criteria:

-– the design phase defines how the site will work in the key areas of the website structure, navigation and security.
+How the site will work in the key areas of the website structure, navigation and security?

 Designing the user experience